Quick Summary

 • Hotel and Casino.
 Some may use a third-party tool, such as a CMS or Booking engine, to gather transaction data.

 • Restaurant Owners.
-In most instances, restaurant sites don’t allow placing an online order.
+In most instances, restaurant sites don’t allow online ordering.
 However, they provide a digital copy of the menu, which is great for delivery or take-home orders.

 • Content publishers and newspapers.
 News organizations share data with affiliate partners 24 hours a day.
 It’s great to have one headless WP installation where every journalist can log in and write.
 WordPress is great for adding content into specific buckets for distribution.